 Yes.
-The Research Office attaches the Tax Exemption Certificate where this is required with a grant application.
+Research Services attaches the Tax Exemption Certificate where this is required with a grant application.

 JCU does not have a Certificate of Incorporation as the university is incorporated under The James Cook University Act 1997.

-The Research Office provides a CD with the signed and audited financial statements with your application when it is submitted.
+Research Services provides the web link to the signed and audited financial statements with your application when it is submitted.
 The statements can be found in JCU’s annual report.

-The Research Office also holds a number of other certificates which it can attach to grant applications as required, for example:
+Research Services also holds a number of other certificates which it can attach to grant applications as required, for example:

 Endorsement as an income tax exempt charitable entity

 Bank Account Details (usually only requested after notification of success)

 ABN Notification of Registration

 Notice of endorsement for charity tax concessions